-GRE® tests play a vital role in the admissions process for graduate and business school programs around the world.
+GRE® tests play a vital role in the admissions process for graduate, business and law school programs around the world.

 - The GRE® Subject Tests gauge undergraduate achievement in specific fields of study and can help predict a candidate's potential for success in graduate school.

 Both tests provide a common measure for comparing applicants with differing educational and cultural backgrounds and furnish independent information to supplement the evaluation of grades and recommendations.